 - Place the salmon fillets in the middle of the baking sheet with the vegetables.
 Bake for 16 to 20 minutes.

-- Finish with salt, lemon juice, and basil.
+- Finish with salt, lemon juice (add lemon zest for even more zip), and basil.
 DIG IN!

 What to Serve with Pesto Salmon